arjuns238/Shakespeare-GPT/README.md

 # ShakespeareGPT - Your Friendly Shakespearean Document Completer

-ShakespeareGPT is a project where I delve into the world of character-level transformer models using PyTorch.
+ShakespeareGPT is a project where I delve into character-level transformer models using PyTorch.
 This decoder-only GPT model is designed to mimic the literary style of William Shakespeare, trained on a curated dataset of his works stored in input.txt.
 Seeing as ChatGPT is all the rage right now, I decided to take a look under the hood.

 ShakespeareGPT shows promising results, demonstrating an understanding of Shakespearean structure while also producing some less coherent outputs characteristic of character-level models.
 The output after training for about 4500 steps is the following: